-A course designed to give the student teacher first-hand experience in the school situation through observation/teaching in accredited schools of the surrounding areas.
+A course designed to give the student teacher first-hand experience in the school situation through observation/teaching in accredited schools of the surrounding areas (within 50 mile radius of SNU).
 Prerequisite: Senior standing and admission to the Professional Semester.
 (Liability insurance included in 'Professional Semester' fee).

-ED 4142 Survey of the Exceptional Child (2 credit hours)
+ED 4141 Survey of the Exceptional Child (1 credit hour)

 A general course designed to acquaint the student with the various types of exceptionality in children.
-Emphasis is placed on an understanding of the psychological characteristics and the educational needs of the exceptional child.
-Includes 3 hours of observation in a public school.
-(Elementary and Secondary majors only) Prerequisite: Developmental Psychology Across the Lifespan (ED 2173) or equivalent and admission to the Teacher Education Program.
+Emphasis is placed on an understanding of the psychological characteristics and the educational needs of the exceptional child (5 hours of observation in a public school required).